chains-project/class-hijack-poc/java/maven/abstract-project/README.md

 ### Output

-All these methods will result in the same output when running the victim application:
+All these methods will result in the same output (except `maven-assembly-plugin`) when running the victim application:
 ```
 shadow file sent to hacker ;)
 hello world!